LONDON & OXFORD

 FLORIO QUOTES BOCCACCIO, ARIOSTO, BANDELLO

-In all these cases, the analogies drawn by John Florio are to private, intimate encouters.
+In all these cases, the analogies drawn by John Florio are to private, intimate encounters.
 The “inwardly ravished” courtier uses the Fiammetta as an exploration of the interiorized rhetoric of the emotion; the chivalric, even lurid narrative of Ariosto and Bandello are consumed by ladies in their “closets” (echoing a typical plot device of such tales), and lovers turn to the classical “Physition” of the erotic Ovid, for an explanation of their symptoms.
-9 Coming from the life-changing experience at the French Embassy with Giordano Bruno, in the preface, Florio adds a defense of translation, evoking Giordano Bruno who talked to him about the importance of translation.
+5 Coming from the life-changing experience at the French Embassy with Giordano Bruno, in the preface, Florio adds a defense of translation, evoking Giordano Bruno who talked to him about the importance of translation.
 He will write a similar defense in his superb defense of translation in Montaigne’s Essays (1603):

 “You cannot forget that which Nolanus (that man of infinite titles among other phantasticall toyes) truely noted by chaunce in our Schooles, that by the helpe of translations, al Sciences had their ofspring.”N.W. in S. Daniel, The Worthy Tract of Paulus Iovius, 1585, 7